holgerbrandl/krangl/misc/packages_info.md

 # Module krangl

 `krangl` is a {K}otlin library for data w{rangl}ing.
-By implementing a grammar of data manipulation using a modern functional-style API, it allows to filter, transform aggregate and reshape tabular data.
+By implementing a grammar of data manipulation using a modern functional-style API, it allows to filter, transform, aggregate and reshape tabular data.

 For details see [https://github.com/holgerbrandl/krangl](https://github.com/holgerbrandl/krangl)